Audit Committee members

 3.6 Appointments to the Committee shall be for a period of up to three years, which may be extended for a further three year period (or, in exceptional circumstances, two such periods), provided the director still meets the criteria for membership of the Committee.

 3.7 Only members of the Committee have the right to attend Committee meetings.
-However, other individuals such as the Chair of the Board, Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Chief Internal Auditor, other Executive Directors, external audit partners, external adviser(s) and representatives from relevant business functions may be invited to attend all or part of any meeting as and when appropriate.
+However, other individuals such as the Chair of the Board, Chief Executive Officer, Chief Financial Officer, Chief Risk Officer, Chief Internal Auditor, Money Laundering Reporting Officer and other Executive Directors, external audit partners, external adviser(s) and representatives from relevant business functions may be invited to attend all or part of any meeting as and when appropriate.

 4.1 The Society Secretary or their nominee shall act as the Secretary of the Committee and will ensure that the Committee receives information and papers in a timely manner to enable full and proper consideration to be given to the issues.